 This type of QAYG is condensed quilting and is great for projects needing more structure!

-While appliqued shapes are traditionally stitched to a project before being quilted, in some instances you can combine the applique and quilting stages in one.
+While appliqued shapes are traditionally stitched to a project before being quilted, in some instances you can combine the applique and quilting stages in one (this is called 'Appli-quilting').
 Firstly bondaweb on the shapes, baste the top, wadding and backing together, and then use the applique stitching as your quilting.
 (Additional quilting may also be required depending on the gaps between the applique.)

 Bespoke Quilting: There are no limits to how you can quilt your project.
 You may wish to mark on a completely different design or use a combination of those suggested above.
 As long as you adhere to the basic rules of quilting (below) then have fun and enjoy the process.